This is a Harry Potter, BBC's Merlin crossover.

 "That is a curse scar," a calm voice said from behind.

 Sirius jumped up, Harry still safely pressed against his chest and wand pointing at the intruder.
-He took in the shape of the man and relaxed visibly when he recognized the long, silver-gray beard, the half-moon shaped glances upon the crooked nose and the inappropriately bright coloured robes.
+He took in the shape of the man and relaxed when he recognized the long, silver-gray beard, the half-moon shaped glances upon the crooked nose and the inappropriately brightly coloured robes.
+Albus Dumbledore.

 "Professor?
 Professor, I didn't do it!
 I didn't betray James and Lily!
 It was Pettigrew!
 I suggested that he should be a decoy!"

-"Calm," the old man said, raising both hands in a placating gesture.
+"Calm," Dumbledore said, raising both hands in a placating gesture.
 "I know, Sirius.
 Don't worry.
 Peter won't get away with this."

 "Alright," Sirius said weakly, visibly deflating with relief, as he was reassured that the man knew of his innocence.
-He tried to wipe away the tears and the snot from his face without his old professor noticing.
-He probably saw, but was kind enough to pretend like nothing, taking a moment to look around while Sirius pulled himself together.
-The old wizard saw to Lily's body, removing the plaster dust and debris covering it, using a few spells to make her rest on her back, hands resting on her stomach.
+He tried to wipe away the tears and the snot from his face without his old Headmaster noticing.
+Dumbledore probably saw, but was kind enough to pretend like nothing, taking a moment to look around while Sirius pulled himself together.
+The old wizard saw to Lily's body.
+He removed the plaster dust and debris covering her and used a few spells to make her rest on her back, hands resting on her stomach.
 She looked much more peaceful now, the way she deserved.

 "Harry has been hit by the killing curse, same as James and Lily I fear, but something other than his death occurred."